You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 If you're not eating at least one slice of "pizza al taglio" everyday in Rome, you're doing it wrong.
 Try some of the best pizza in Testaccio.

 If you could eat just one panino in Rome, then it should be the best one in the city.
-The panini sold at this stand in the market sells out on a daily basis.
+The panini sold at this stand in the market sell out on a daily basis.

 Wine is always a good idea.
 Taste some of the wine that's served at Roman dinner tables across the city.
 It comes straight from the barrel.